 I remember the scared feeling I had knowing that I was going to have to teach these students very shortly and had no plan of action to do so.
 How was I going to reach these students if I could not identify with them, their culture, and simply the environment that surrounded them on a daily basis?
 I remember from reading Banks and Banks in regards to the four different levels of Integration and Multicultural content; the goal was to move past the Contributions Approach and curriculum continuity of the mainstream culture.
 I knew that I wanted to try and move to at least level three, The Transformation Approach; this calls for “restructuring the curriculum to enable students to view concepts, issues, events, and themes from the perspectives of diverse, ethnic, and cultural groups.”
 How would I do this within the class and how could I make sure that this group of behavioral students would be represented?

 Within the classroom walls of Camden Middle School, there is the idea that what we do here in America is right no matter the negative affects it may present for others.
 We rarely take the time, at least at the seventh grade level to examine issues from different perspectives.
-I wanted to somehow accomplish this with my lessons, as I had the freedom to create and develop my lessons as I wanted.
+I wanted to somehow accomplish this with my lessons, as I had the freedom to create and develop my lessons as I wanted.<--good you offered the structural conditions in which you worked!
 Currently, in social studies, we are not on the Colorado School Assessment Program, which allows the teacher to develop the lessons on the subject as they wish.
 As in many subjects, there are overarching themes that need to be presented and I wanted all students to understand that there are different viewpoints that are distinctively different from ours here in the United States.
 One of the lessons that I taught on perspective was called “Toilets from Around the World.”
 Without going into major detail here, this lesson allowed students to look at what and how the rest of the world used something that we consider very private.
 Many of the students assumed that the rest of the world has access to a toilet, toilet paper and clean water.
 They were appalled that some places in the world actually use their left hand to clean themselves.
-I wanted them to understand how fortunate we have money to buy toilet paper and then just flush it away (seventh graders like this kind of talk.)
-For subsequent lessons, I would than try and demonstrate or have the students look at an issue through the eyes of the people that we were studying, such as a Muslim when we were talking about the Middle East, the United States dependency on foreign oil, the Iraq conflict, the hazard and the benefits of nuclear power when we talked about Chernobyl; issues that could be considered somewhat controversial but had different perspectives.
-When teaching social studies, it is imperative that both sides of an issue are presented to the students, so that they can draw their own conclusions.
+I wanted them to understand how fortunate we have money to buy toilet paper and then just flush it away (seventh graders like this kind of talk.) good use of voice For subsequent lessons, I would then try and demonstrate or have the students look at an issue through the eyes of the people that we were studying, such as a Muslim when we were talking about the Middle East, the United States dependency on foreign oil, the Iraq conflict, the hazard and the benefits of nuclear power when we talked about Chernobyl; issues that could be considered somewhat controversial but had different perspectives.
+When teaching social studies, it is imperative that bothmany sides of an issue are presented to the students, so that they can draw their own conclusions.
 In consistently reminding them that it is okay to not agree with someone or something that a culture believes in, they still needed to learn about that culture before they formed their opinion.